yamaszone/terraform-docker-host/README.md

 # Terraform-zie Docker Host
 Terraform-ize deploying a standalone Ubuntu 16.04 Docker host on AWS.
 Deploying a Ubuntu based Docker host can be [tedious](https://docs.docker.com/engine/installation/linux/ubuntulinux/) and errorprone.
-This repository aims to automate these manual steps for quick prototyping.
+This repository (extended from [example](https://github.com/hashicorp/terraform/tree/master/examples/aws-eip) in official Terraform) aims to automate these manual steps for quick prototyping.
 The provisioning is kept very generic so that it can be easily extended for many common purposes.

 ### Prerequsite
 1. Terraform is installed